 Headless WordPress comes with great responsibility.
 The site created in this certain way will achieve amazing performance results but at the expense of something else.

 Headless WordPress has been a hot topic for a long time already – however, the idea itself still needs answers that will eliminate the biggest technical problems.
 The headless approach should be easily accessible and easy to maintain to get more publicity.
 Currently, there’s a lack of big names trying this technology.
 Facebook Brand went headless with great success as their website is fast and scalable, but still, they could achieve the same effect using any other content management system.
-Hillary Clinton developers team did an excellent job as well, creating a headless WordPress website that is not complicated and does not require any additional plugins to work properly.
+Hillary Clinton’s development team did an excellent job as well, creating a headless WordPress website that is not complicated and does not require any additional plugins to work properly.

-All signs point directly that over time there will be a much bigger demand for the headless WordPress pages.
+All signs point directly that over time there will be a much bigger demand for headless WordPress pages.
 Developers will begin to create tools to simplify the process or create a system that will bring to the table all headless benefits without losing the perks of having a standard WordPress website.
 But until that, we still can use the data provided in a structured, consistent fashion and display it however we want without additional libraries that noticeably slow our website.